 So far, Cardano has an impressive record.
 By late 2021, it had processed over 20 million transactions with no downtime, according to InvestorPlace, and it recently launched ADACash, a rewards token that gained 10,000 users in less than a month.
 It has become a popular blockchain for non-fungible token marketplaces and DeFi transaction exchanges.

 An upgrade called Hydra, which is being implemented in a series of protocols, should increase processing feeds dramatically, InvestorPlace reported, which could trigger higher prices.

 6. Polygon (MATIC)

-Polygon is a decentralized application built on the Ethereum network as a way to expand Ethereum into a multi-chain system.
-Backed by Coinbase and Binance crypto exchanges, Polygon could be the solution developers need to deploy decentralized applications faster, more efficiently and less expensively, Bezinga noted, calling MATIC the most promising “layer two” token — that is, one built on an existing blockchain.
-All crypto investments are highly speculative, but it might be a good sign that MATIC showed resilience during an early December sell off, surging 21% while other cryptos plummeted, U.S. News reported.
+Polygon is a decentralized application built on the Ethereum network as a way to expand Ethereum into a multichain system.
+Backed by Coinbase and Binance, Polygon could be the solution developers need to deploy decentralized applications faster, more efficiently and less expensively, Benzinga noted, calling MATIC the most promising “layer two” token — that is, one built on an existing blockchain.

 7. Stellar (XLM)

-Stellar is its own payment network, and it uses Stellar Lumens as its currency on that network.
+Stellar is its own payment network, and it uses stellar lumens as its currency on that network.
 While the network can be used by anyone, it was envisioned to connect financial institutions making large transactions.
-On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional or even competitor blockchain networks.
-The price of Stellar Lumens has been highly volatile over the past year, but its price has about doubled since the beginning of 2021.
+On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional, or even competing blockchain, networks.

 9. Decentraland (MANA)